-Construction: Residential construction, non-residential construction, heavy civil engineering utility, heavy civil engineering land, other heavy civil engineering, speciality building foundation, speciality building equipment, speciality building finish, and speciality other.
+Construction: Residential construction, non-residential construction, heavy civil engineering utility, heavy civil engineering land, other heavy civil engineering, specialty building foundation, specialty building equipment, specialty building finish, and specialty other.

 Transportation: Trucking gen. Freight, trucking specialized freight, support water, support freight, and support other.